ricardo-eth/BlueToken-Dapp_v1.0/README.md

 **NOTE:**
-- The blueToken faucet has been deployed on the rinkeby testnet
+- The BlueToken Faucet has been deployed on the Rinkeby testnet
 - The owner has additional functionality: setDelay and setTokenAmount
+- BlueToken Hardhat address GitHub : https://github.com/ricardo-eth/BlueToken-Hardhat_v1.0
 ## Features :

 - Project set up using :